ozonos/ozon-icon-theme/README.md

 We welcome user contributions for all icons as long as they follow our [style guidelines](https://github.com/ozonos/ozon-icon-theme/wiki/Guidelines).
 If you're unsure how to work with GitHub, see [this tutorial](https://github.com/ozonos/ozon-icon-theme/wiki/Contributing).
 We've compiled a list of icons that need to be covered first, so if you want to contribute an icon, but don't know where to start see [this list](https://github.com/ozonos/ozon-icon-theme/labels/community).

 ## Hardcoded Icons
 To deal with hardcoded application icons Ozon uses the [hardcode-fixer](https://github.com/Foggalong/hardcode-fixer) script.
-A list of the applications supported by the script can be found [here](https://github.com/Foggalong/hardcode-fixer/wiki/App-Support).
+To deal with hardcoded status icons we recommend you use the [Hardcode Tray](https://github.com/bil-elmoussaoui/Hardcode-Tray) script.